Korean Lentil and Rice Bowls

 - Mushrooms / Limes - Prep as directed.
 (Can be done 1 day ahead)

 - [Optional step]: For crisp rice, heat a skillet with first part of cooking oil over medium heat.
 Spread rice out over heated oil and let it cook, without stirring, until golden brown and crisp on the bottom, 4 to 7 minutes.
 While rice cooks, continue with the next steps.

 - Heat a wok with the second part of cooking oil over medium-high.
 Add green beans and mushrooms and saute until green beans are cooked to your liking, 5 to 7 minutes.
-Add beef and marinade and cook until beef is cooked through and marinade is bubbling, 2 to 3 minutes more.
+Add lentils and marinade and simmer until marinade thickens slightly, ~2 minutes more.
+Stir in corn and continue to cook until warmed through.

-- Serve beef and vegetables over rice.
+- Serve lentils and vegetables over rice.
 Enjoy with lime wedges, kimchi and Gochujang for topping at the table.